godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 .. image:: img/planet_ocean_reflect.png

 And there you have it.
-A simple procedural planet generated using a :ref:`Viewport <class_Viewport>`.
+A procedural planet generated using a :ref:`Viewport <class_Viewport>`.